510-s-Mickey/WolfJobs/README.md

 - runs the Prettier code formatter tool on the backend code

 #### `npm run style:front`
-- runs the Prettier code formatter tool on the backend code
+- runs the Prettier code formatter tool on the frontend code

 ### Frontend Directory
 Accessible by `cd frontend` from the parent directory: WolfJobs.